IBM/Industry-Accelerators/watsonx.ai/QnA_chatbot_app/readme.md

          - `QNA_RAG_ONPREM_CPD_USERNAME` is username of your cpd based on prem cluster
          - `QNA_RAG_ONPREM_CPD_APIKEY` is API key generated to access your on prem based cpd cluster.
    - To initialize the streamlit app for QnA [Optional].
 Default values are already set.
-      - `DEFAULT_FEEDBACK_RATING_OPTIONS` is set to `5` by default, is configured during app initialization. end-user can update this during runtime.
-      - `MAX_FEEDBACK_RATING_OPTIONS` is set to `5` by default, admin user configured this & update them as per need. can include more ratings as well by updating the code.
+      - `FEEDBACK_RATING_OPTIONS` is set to `5` by default, admin user can configure this. app can support feedback rating options from 2 to 7.
       - `ENABLE_EXPERT_RECOMMENDATION` is set to `True` , disable if you don't need it by default
       - `SAMPLE_EXPERT_RECOMMENDATION` is set to `True`, disable if you have ingested your own expert profiles instead of sample